codemask-labs/argo-composer/development.md

 ## Running first command

+After completing the installation we are now ready to use our `argo-composer` command globally!

+Every command currently implements `inquirer.js` ([documentation](https://github.com/SBoudrias/Inquirer.js)) for using the commands interractively.

 > [!NOTE]
-> After completing the installation we are now ready to use our `argo-composer` command globally!

-Every command currently implements `inquirer.js` ([documentation](https://github.com/SBoudrias/Inquirer.js)) for using the commands interractively.
+> Run all of your commands (except `argo-composer init-project`) from root of your argocd resources repository, alongside the `argo-composer.config.yaml`.

 ## Help command